CHAPTER 5

 This is a very interesting book that God is holding in His right hand.
 Our verse states that it is written on both sides and that it is sealed with seven seals.
 Our books today are usually written on both sides, but to have a book sealed with seven seals makes it extremely important.
 Our court system seals documents which are of high importance or information which is not to be released until the proper time.
 This is true with the book God is holding.
 It is of high importance and it is not going to be unsealed (opened) until the proper time.

-This 'book,' that is in the right hand of God, has seven seals.
+This "book" that is in the right hand of God, has seven seals.
 It has seven pages, written on the front and back sides, and each page is sealed with a separate seal.
 Each seal has to be opened in order.
-The seventh seal could not be unsealed until the first six seals, in their order, had been opened (see picture of scroll).
+The seventh seal could not be unsealed until the first six seals, in their order, has been opened (see picture of scroll).

 VERSE 2: (Chapter 5)